Willie Mason: Post-football career

 Mason's comments came in the wake of former Manly player Anthony Watmough commenting on a Hello Sport Podcast calling Cherry-Evans a "fuckwit" and that he was the reason other players needed to depart the club.

 In 2022, Mason was the Captain for Kangaroos alumni vs. Kiwi alumni Match Fit squad.

 In September 2023, Mason publicly sledged some of the Newcastle players on his LEVELS podcast saying that the club had the “worst f**king spine in the league without Kalyn Ponga”.
 Following Newcastle's victory in the elimination final, Newcastle player Tyson Gamble spoke to the media stating “Me, Jacko and Phoenix all saw it,” Everybody's got an opinion.
 It's alright, he should probably worry about his own backyard before he starts worrying about other people.
 He was a middle not a half, so tell him to get f***ed".
 After Newcastle were eliminated the following week by the New Zealand Warriors, Mason took to his social media account and wrote "There could not be a bigger hole that Tyson Gamble wants to crawl into right now.
 Pick ya battles boy.
 You are below average".

-On 11 July 2024, Mason was named for his first acting credit for Stan Australia series Sunny Nights.

 In his post-playing career, Mason co-hosts a podcast titled "Levels Network" with Justin Horo.
 The unscripted podcast, released twice a week on Mondays and Thursdays, covers a range of topics beyond just rugby league, allowing Mason to elaborate freely on his experiences and insights.

 Aware of the potential long-term effects of head trauma from his rugby league career, Mason proactively manages his brain health by undergoing brain testing every four years.
 He also actively engages in activities to promote neuroplasticity and cognitive growth, including learning new skills and stepping outside his comfort zone.

+Acting career

+Mason launched his acting career in 2024 as ‘Terry Torres’, a main character in the Stan Australia series Sunny Nights.

-Playing Style
+Playing style

 Mason has stated that Gordon Tallis was his favourite player while growing up, and he emulated Tallis' playing style.
 This admiration influenced Mason's decision to transition to the back row position and to wear the number 11 jersey.